Natures Secrets

 Enjoy your time foraging wild Elderberry plant: it is not just a fruit, it is medicine supporting your immune system: antiviral, anti-oxidant, anti-inflammatory, anti-cancer anti- heart disease, anti-diabetes, and anti- Alzheimer's!

-CCF: Ayurveda Miracle Tea
+Ayurveda Miracle Tea

 Combine these three spices- cumin, coriander and fennel- this ancient Ayurveda tea will aid in nutrient absorption and stimulate lymphatic system, promoting overall digestive wellness.